hwi/HWIOAuthBundle/Resources/doc/resource_owners/odnoklassniki.md

                 application_key: <application_key>
 ```

-Scopes are separate by semicolon, you can those scopes: `VALUABLE ACCESS`, `SET STATUS`, `PHOTO CONTENT`.
+Scopes are separate by semicolon, you can those scope: `VALUABLE ACCESS`, `SET STATUS`, `PHOTO CONTENT`.
 It's important!
 You can use `users.getLoggedInUser` & `users.getCurrentUser` without scope.
 If your application
 requires some additional data, you must write an email to `oauth@odnoklassniki.ru` and ask for giving you additional
 permissions!
 More information about [Odnoklassniki OAuth2 authorization](https://apiok.ru/wiki/pages/viewpage.action?pageId=42476522).